abdjea/MSsante_EPISEN/README.md

 ## 4 - Service Configuration - Way 2 : download setup

-Follow these instructions to configurate in an easy way
+This way of configuration consists to copy/paste exiting files in the system.

-See the section 3.2 - Mail Transfer Agent - Postfix
+> Follow the section 3.2 - Mail Transfer Agent - Postfix

-download the reposoterie in .rar.
+`Download the reposoterie in .rar`

+***in the terminal***

-unrar MSsante_EPISEN
+    unrar MSsante_EPISEN`

-cd MSsante_EPISEN
+    cd MSsante_EPISEN`
     cp etc /etc